PixarAnimationStudios/OpenUSD-proposals/proposals/hydra2/README.md

 give more meaning to data sources, how dependencies can be used across data sources, and how to locate data sources.

-The full proposal may be viewed here: (Proposal PDF)[ModularSceneDelegationAndManipulationInHydra.pdf]
+The full proposal may be viewed here: [Proposal PDF](ModularSceneDelegationAndManipulationInHydra.pdf)